TheCodingJsoftware/HBNI-Audio-Stream-Listener/README.md

 A Desktop version of the [mobile app](https://play.google.com/store/apps/details?id=com.thecodingjsoftware.hutteritechurch)

 When downloading the release of this program, you might get errors sayings its a virus, its not.
 View the source if you wish.
-Microsoft doesn't recognize that its a valid piece of software as it has no valid liceses.
+Microsoft doesn't recognize that its a valid piece of software as it has no valid licenses.

 Development setup is as follows